+3. OTH IER BUSINESS

-MINUTES OF THE ZBA MEETING DECEMBER 7, 2023 3.
-OTHER BUSINESS T. Dolan stated there will be no cases for the next scheduled meeting on January 4, 2024; therefore this meeting will be cancelled.
+will be an stated there will be no cases for the next scheduled meeting on January 4, 2024; therefore this me cancelled.
 The next scheduled meeting will be held on January 18, 2024.
-M. Thornton asked if the meeting on January 18, 2024 could be a training session; this was agreed to and discussed.
-Motion to Adjourn Chair Andrea Kokko Chappell asked for a motion to adjourn.
-J. Dargie made a motion to adjourn and it was seconded by T. Steel.
+Fornton asked if the meeting on January 18, 2024 could be a training session; this was agreed to and ed. eting

+Motion a to Adjourn

+Andrea Kokko Chappell asked for a motion to adjourn.
+J. Dargie made a motion to adjourn and it weed by T. Steel.
 All Board Members were in favor.
+Meeting adjourned. ıs

+ZBA M IINUTES OF 12/07/23 WERE APPROVED ON 3/21/24

+Motion ı to Approve:

-Meeting adjourned.
-Motion to Approve: Seconded: Signed Date:
+Motion a to Approve:

+Motion Second

+led: